 Why you ought to consider Moment Marketing?

-If you are no longer satisfied with rolling out predictable, standardised campaigns and want to move away from generic messaging to reach your customers, consider using moment marketing to build memorable communication around popular events and topics on trend.
+If you are no longer satisfied with rolling out predictable, standardised campaigns and want to move away from generic messaging to reach your target audience, consider using moment marketing to build memorable communication around popular events and topics on trend.

 These are campaigns that brands create by hijacking a trending topic and weaving clever content around it.
 Brands aim to catch people’s attention by becoming part of a conversation around a trend.